CraigBladow/cc41/README.md

 # Miscellaneous CC41 System Flags
 | Flag No.  | Description
 | --------- | ------------ |
+| 58 | Setting this flag disables line numbers being output by the LIST and SAVEP commands
 | 59 | When cleared enables continuous memory functionality.
 This flag is set on startup.

 # Console Display Flags